Using Uber In Mexico (How To, Cost, and Safety)

 Hailing an Uber in Mexico is just as easy as anywhere else.
 One thing I will mention, however, is that many of the people who drive for Uber in Mexico may know zero, or very little English.

-I recommend asking your Uber driver for some tips such as good local food spots and fun things to do around the area you are visiting.
+If Your Uber driver does speak English: I recommend asking your Uber driver for some tips such as good local food spots and fun things to do around the area you are visiting.
+Many Uber drivers grew up in the area where they drive, making them very knowledgeable about the city.

+If your Uber driver does not speak English: There’s no need to force a conversation.
+After all, not every driver is super chatty; whatever the language.
 Instead, just sit back and relax, they will more than likely turn the music up and enjoy the ride with you.

 How to Tip Your Uber Driver in Mexico

-When it comes to tipping your Uber driver in Mexico you can do it through the Uber app or just give the driver a tip in person.
 Many drivers prefer you tip them with pesos or USD as opposed to the app.
 Ultimately, whether you leave a tip or not is up to you along with how you leave the tip.

 I have left a tip using both methods.
 The drivers appear grateful regardless of how I tip them.